Animal Welfare Program

 Latest News

 - UBC AWP Post-Doc is Moving on as a UBC Lecturer!Camila Cavalli obtained her PhD in Psychology at the University of Cordoba, Argentina, studying the sociocognitive abilities of therapy dogs.
-She joined the Animal Welfare Program at UBC to continue her research with therapy dogs,… Read more: UBC AWP Post-Doc is Moving on as a UBC Lecturer!
+She joined the UBC Animal Welfare Program in 2022 to continue her research with therapy… Read more: UBC AWP Post-Doc is Moving on as a UBC Lecturer!

-- Welcoming Sarah Bolton, a Post-Doctoral Research Fellow, at AWP!Sarah is a veterinarian and animal welfare scientist who has worked in private and government veterinary practice and has previous experience in dairy farm management and calf rearing.
+- Welcoming Sarah Bolton, a Post-Doctoral Research Fellow, at AWP!Sarah is a veterinarian and animal welfare scientist who has worked in private and government veterinary practice and has previous experience in dairy farm management, including calf rearing.
 More recently, she has held national animal… Read more: Welcoming Sarah Bolton, a Post-Doctoral Research Fellow, at AWP!

 - AWP’s Lexis Ly receives the Killam Graduate Teaching Assistant AwardLexis Ly (PhD, ‘25) with Dean pro tem of the Faculty Land and Food Systems Congratulations to recent AWP PhD graduate Lexis Ly, who was one of 19 graduate students at UBC to receive the… Read more: AWP’s Lexis Ly receives the Killam Graduate Teaching Assistant Award

-- Theo Quemener and Jeanne Durieu visited the UBC Dairy Education and Research CentreTheo Quemener and Jeanne Durieu recently spent time at the UBC Dairy Education and Research Centre as Visiting International Research Students from L’Institut Agro Dijon with the Animal Welfare Program.
-Both Theo and Jeanne are… Read more: Theo Quemener and Jeanne Durieu visited the UBC Dairy Education and Research Centre
+- Theo Quemener and Jeanne Durieu visited the UBC Dairy Education and Research CentreTheo Quemener and Jeanne Durieu were Visiting International Research Students from L’Institut Agro Dijon who joined the UBC Animal Welfare Program for 5 months.
+During their stay at UBC, they lived and worked at the… Read more: Theo Quemener and Jeanne Durieu visited the UBC Dairy Education and Research Centre